davidegat/AIRCBot/README.md

 - Requires password-based authentication for private messaging.
 - Implements basic anti-brute-force measures with temporary blocking for multiple failed login attempts.
 - Uses a local LLM by default to increase privacy.
-- No secure connection support by now.
+- Secure connection support.
+- Sanitized to avoid LLM to send raw commandS to The IRC server.

 ### Graphical Interface
 - Provides a Tkinter-based GUI for managing the bot.